Pyruvate kinase deficiency

 Questions on this page

-People who have mild to moderate forms of pyruvate kinase deficiency tend to do very well long term.
-People with more severe forms of the disease are mostly symptomatic during early childhood.
+Individuals with mild to moderate forms of pyruvate kinase deficiency tend to do very well long term.
+Individuals with more severe forms of the disease are mostly symptomatic during early childhood.
 Following early childhood, the condition is much better tolerated.

 An article from eMedicine Journal provides additional information on treatment for pyruvate kinase deficiency at the following link.
 You may need to register to view the article, but registration is free.

 - Haldeman-Englert C. Pyruvate kinase deficiency.
 MedlinePlus Encyclopedia.
 2/3/2014; http://www.nlm.nih.gov/medlineplus/ency/article/001197.htm.